ovaselis/QuantumComputingAlgorithms/README.md

-# Quantum Computing Algorithms (LV)
+# Quantum Computing Algorithms

-A collection of Jupyter Notebooks explaining and implementing core quantum computing algorithms using **Qiskit**.
+A collection of Jupyter Notebooks explaining and implementing core quantum computing algorithms using **Qiskit** both in Latvian and English.

 ---

 ## ⚙️ Requirements
 - Python 3.9+
 - Jupyter Notebook or Jupyter Lab
 - Qiskit
 ---

 ## 🛠 Installation